 If you’re wondering how to offer free shipping on your products without losing money, this guide examines ways to manage it wisely.
 From promotional deals to site-wide free shipping offers, we cover every option and explain how to approach each strategically.
 Done right, free shipping is a great tool, and we’ll show you how to use it.

-Before we dive in, the success of any free shipping program is based on the shipping rates you pay.
+The success of any free shipping program is based on the shipping rates you pay.
 If you handle your own order fulfillment and shipping, you may be paying too much.
-Order fulfillment companies get deep discounts on shipping and pass those savings on to their clients.
 If you want to see if they can lower your shipping rates and take other fulfillment tasks off your shoulders, start with FulfillmentCompanies.net.
 This free fulfillment matchmaker service assesses your needs and budget, then matches you with potential partners.

 How to Offer Free Shipping: Options and Tactics